French Army on Parade in 1939

 By tapping its manpower resources to the fullest, France managed to field 109 army divisions.
 With 54 French divisions deployed along the German and Italian borders, 55 were available for the decisive struggle in the north.
 In addition, there were the 10 divisions of the British Expeditionary Force (BEF) and 20 Belgian divisions.
 The Dutch could field 10 divisions, but they were poorly equipped and out of the fight within a few days.
 Facing the Allied troops in the north would be the 135 divisions of the Wehrmacht, minus those 14 divisions along the Franco-German border.
 This gave the Germans a 121 to 85 divisional advantage in the critical zone.
 These were not impossible odds for soldiers in strong defensive positions.
 The moment German forces violated the Dutch and Belgian frontiers, Gamelin planned to send his strongest and most mobile formations forward to take up defensive positions along the Dyle River in central Belgium.
 He was confident that French troops, allied with British and Belgian units, could hold off the German onslaught on that narrow front.

 Along with the Germans, the French had the most experienced and battle-ready troops on the continent.
 Many senior officers and NCOs in both armies had served in the Great War and were tactically proficient.
 The greatest German advantage was in their offensive spirit and a greater mastery of the newly developed tactic of combining large armored formations with infantry and air support to achieve battlefield breakthroughs..
 The Germans had some practice with this tactic in Poland but were still learning.
 The French had as many tanks as the Germans, but they were mostly dispersed among infantry units in a support role.
 They had only four true tank divisions.
-As the new battle began on the western front, the Germans thus had a significant edge over the French and British in their appreciation for the effect of fast moving tanks combined with incessant air attacks.
+As the new battle began on the western front, the Germans thus had a significant edge over the French and British in their appreciation for the effect of fast moving tanks supported by infantry and combined with incessant air attacks.
 The new tactic was referred to by journalists as blitzkrieg or lightening war.

 In April 1940, the Germans surprised the Allies with a quick strike north at Denmark and Norway, but this was a secondary theater; and on May 10 they charged into the Netherlands and Belgium with full force.
 Immediately the French and British units along the Belgian border moved north to link arms with their new allies.
 There had been no military pre-planning between the Allies and Belgium.
 The Belgians had scrupulously maintained a posture of neutrality and did not wish to give Hitler any excuse to draw them into the war.
 Of course, Hitler needed no excuse, and because of the lack of coordination, there was considerable confusion as British and French troops moved into position alongside the Belgians.
 The German juggernaut quickly charged through the Netherlands and northern Belgium and struck the Allies before they had a chance to fully deploy.